department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/textarea.md

 ## Accessibility considerations

 - Avoid `placeholder` text for accessibility reasons.
 Most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio.
-- Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
-For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
-Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.